Alejogb1/job-board/blog-data/what-are-the-best-tools-for-editing-podcast-videos-and-creating-clips.md

 id: "what-are-the-best-tools-for-editing-podcast-videos-and-creating-clips"
 ---

-Hey so you wanna edit podcast vids and make clips huh cool beans
+Hey so you wanna edit podcast vids and make clips right cool beans

 First off lemme tell ya theres a ton of options out there its kinda overwhelming but dont sweat it we'll get through this together  I'm a pretty big fan of video editing so I've messed around with a lot of different software